 Quora.
 You might have seen the name being bantered about lately, especially if you have been anywhere near the Internet.
-It is the current darling of Silicon Valley and the overly tech savvy.
+It is the current darling of Silicon Valley and the tech savvy.
 No doubt if your business is involved in social media, technology or any related business, your boss has likely suggested you start figuring it out and putting it to use helping your company grow and get its message out there.

 What rises from the ashes will be a conglomeration of the best features, adapted from a multitude of what are now the most popular sites.
-Just as Facebook did with Friendster.
-Quora is the next step in the evolutionary chain as far as technology and social media goes.
-It is meant to be a useful knowledge indexing tool, a data base of information provided by users, reviewed by users, edited by users and flagged as useful or not by users.
+Just as Facebook did with Friendster, Quora is the next step in the evolutionary chain as far as technology and social media go.
+It is meant to be a useful knowledge indexing tool, a database of information provided by users, reviewed by users, edited by users and flagged as useful or not by users.

 Unfortunately, the plethora of new users means the value of Quora’s content is likely to decrease.
 Already Quora users are seeing a spike in the number of planted questions, answered in a positive fashion by the companies that planted them.

 Eventually, the site had to severely limit the ability of its users to make entries, subjecting every entry to a vigorous vetting and fact checking process.
 This made the site more useful for the rest of us, but also made it less likely to tell us something we didn’t already know.
 Wikipedia is no longer full of insider information, just facts.

 Until then, however, companies and individuals looking to be a part of the next big thing will find it useful.
 For everyone else, however, they will need to wait until the next-next big thing comes along; until Technological Natural Selection winnows down the choices and only the best, made from the best pieces of what had previously been the best, remains.